addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

     sudo apt update

-    Type 'exit' to disconnect from the Instance.
+Type 'exit' to close the ssh session to this instance

 Re-associate the Elastic IP
 ---------------------------
-Use the following awscli command to re-associate the Elastic IP with the Instance we launched in the private Subnet.
+Use the following awscli command to re-associate the Elastic IP with the **private** Instance.

 .. code-block::